 The Biology Olympiad competition selects some 10 to 15 laureates at grade 11, and 10 to 15 at grade 12.

-Medals are awarded at each level (1 gold, 1 silver, 1 bronze, participation medal to all other laureates).
+- medals (1 gold, 1 silver, 1 bronze; participation medal for all other laureates);

-Please note: should a grade 12 laureate be awarded a medal in IBO, he/she would then be awarded a special recognition and medal by the Academy of Sciences, during its next Public Session (December).
+Since 2020, if a grade 12 laureate wins an IBO medal, he/she is then assigned a special recognition and medal by the Academy of Sciences, during its Public Session (usually: December).

-Students applying for the Biology Olympiad are typically in grade 11 & 12.
+Students applying for the Biology Olympiad are typically having lessons in grade 11 & 12.
 All schools may apply but participation in IBO and similar (European Union Science Olympiad) are restricted according to the prevailing Rules for those international competitions.